Adjusting Doses with IV Ketamine Treatments

 Although we seek the same approximate level of effect during each infusion, we do not seek, nor can we promise, the exact same mental experience.
 Many things affect the experience a patient has during an infusion.

-Some medications appear to dampen or increase effect of ketamine treatments.
+Some medications appear to dampen or increase the effect of IV ketamine treatments.
 Notably, Lamictal seems to blunt the experience.
-Recent consumption of alcohol or benzodiazepines also appear reduce the mental effects of the ketamine.
+Recent consumption of alcohol or benzodiazepines also appear to reduce the mental effects of ketamine.
 Naloxone appears to increase the effectiveness of the same dose.

 The mindset of a person, the events that happened that morning, the interactions on the ride over, the weather, the world politics – each of these has an effect on what people will experience and envision.